17 best places to visit in 2017

 (CNN)Lobster suppers near the rocky red shores of Prince Edward Island.

-Panda-cuddling and Sichuan food in Chengdu
+Panda-cuddling and Sichuan food in Chengdu.

 Big waves and raw blues at Senegal's secret surfing spots.

-CNN's experts around the world have their favorite spots to vacation.
-We've put our heads together and chosen 17 of the best places to visit in 2017.
+After consulting CNN's experts around the world about their favorite spots, we've put our heads together and chosen 17 of the best places to vacation in 2017.

 Prince Edward Island, Canada